hknd23/idcempy/docs/idcempy_tutorial.rst

    data = pd.read_stata(url)

 We the define the list of covariates in the split-stage (z), the multinomial logit-stage (x) and the outcome variable (y).
+The values of the dependent variable must be represented numerically as "0", "1", and "2" to represent each category.
+To specify the baseline/reference category, users provide a three-element list for the `reference` argument (e.g [0,1,2]).
+ The first element of the list is the baseline/reference category.

 .. testcode::